-Spotted Seatrout (Cynoscion nebulosus), the most popular sportfish in the Gulf of Mexico, play a vital role in the ecology of the Mississippi Sound and the economy of the Mississippi Gulf Coast.
+Spotted Seatrout (Cynoscion nebulosus), the most popular sportfish in the Gulf of America, play a vital role in the ecology of the Mississippi Sound and the economy of the Mississippi Gulf Coast.
 MDMR's stock enhancement program is focused on maintaining and preserving Mississippi's Spotted Seatrout stock at sustainable levels, providing benefits to both recreational and commercial users.
 Additional species, such as Southern Flounder, may also be considered for stock enhancement efforts.
 These enhancement efforts aim to supplement wild populations, mitigate the impacts of habitat loss and overfishing, and support the sustainability of Mississippi coastal fisheries.
-The MDMR's Lyman Fish Hatchery, the largest state-run hatchery in coastal Mississippi, operates 14 half-acre lined ponds capable of growing up to 100,000 six-inch juvenile Spotted Seatrout annually, along with more than 200,000 two-inch fingerlings.
+The MDMR's Lyman Fish Hatchery, the largest state-run hatchery in coastal Mississippi, operates 14 half-acre lined ponds capable of growing up to 100,000 six-inch juvenile Spotted Seatrout for release.
+Currently, the hatchery has the resources to release approximately 60,000 six-inch Spotted Seatrout annually, along with more than 200,000 two-inch fingerlings.
 Through this project, MDMR proposes to increase Spotted Seatrout production at the Lyman Fish Hatchery over the next 5 years by upgrading the current facility to handle more capacity.